Apostolic Signatura: Field of competence

-Apart from these judicial matters, the Signatura has the competence as an administrative tribunal to deal with controversies over administrative decisions made by or approved by dicasteries of the Roman Curia if it is contended that the decision violated some law, either in the decision-making process or in the procedure used.
-It can also deal with administrative controversies referred to it by the Pope or those departments, and with conflicts of competence between the departments.
+Apart from these judicial matters, the Signatura has the competence as an administrative tribunal to deal with controversies over administrative decisions made by or approved by dicasteries (departments) of the Roman Curia if it is contended that the decision violated some law, either in the decision-making process or in the procedure used.
+It can also deal with administrative controversies referred to it by the Pope or by departments of the curia, and with conflicts of competence between the departments.

 A third field of competence for the Signatura is that of overseeing all the tribunals of the Catholic Church, with power to extend the competence (jurisdiction) of tribunals, grant dispensations from procedural laws, establish inter diocesan tribunals, and discipline canonical advocates.

 The Apostolic Signatura is also the final court of cassation in the civil legal system of Vatican City State.
 According to Vatican City State Law CCCLI issued on 16 March 2020, its competence includes appeals concerning legal procedure and judicial competence.
 According to a 2008 law issued by Pope Benedict XVI, the civil legal system of Vatican City State recognizes canon law as its first source of norms and first principle of interpretation.
 Pope Francis has stated that principles of canon law are essential to the interpretation and application of the laws of Vatican City State.

 History

-In the thirteenth century the Popes made use of "referendarii" to investigate and prepare the signing – hence the name signatura – of petitions and other cases presented to the Holy See.
+In the thirteenth century the Popes made use of "referendarii" to investigate and prepare the signing — hence the name signatura — of petitions and other cases presented to the Holy See.
 Pope Eugene IV entrusted these referendaries with authority to sign certain petitions and thereby established a permanent office for this purpose.
 Under Popes Alexander VI, Sixtus IV and Julius II this office was divided into two, the Signatura gratiae for examining petitions for favours, and the Signatura iustitiae for contentious cases.
 The honourable office of referendary came to be conferred frequently as a merely honorary title, but Pope Sixtus V put a limit on their number, and Pope Alexander VII combined the limited number of voting referendaries into a college, assisted by the simple referendaries, who had only a consultative position.
 The Signatura gratiae gradually lost its functions to other bodies, and the growth of the work of the Roman Rota, the foundation of the Congregations of Cardinals resulted in the Signatura iustitiae becoming mainly a Supreme Court of the Papal States.

 On 29 June 1908, Pope Pius X reestablished a single Apostolic Signatura consisting of six cardinals, one of whom acted as its prefect.
 On 28 June 1915, Pope Benedict XV reconstituted the college of the voting referendaries and simple referendaries with consultative functions and the 1917 Code of Canon Law removed the limitation of the number of cardinals members of this Supreme Tribunal.

 The present competence of the Apostolic Signatura is that laid down in the apostolic constitution Pastor Bonus of 28 June 1988.